cconsta1/cconsta1.github.io/_pages/store.md

 ## 📦 Print Options & Pricing

-- **Postcard prints** (18x13 cm): Only available in sets of 12 for €60 (signed, shipping included worldwide).
+- **Postcard prints**: Only available in sets of 12, from €100 (signed, shipping included worldwide).
-- **Posters** (32x45 cm): €120 (signed, shipping included worldwide).
+- **Posters**: From €150 for prints on standard poster paper (all posters are signed and can be shipped worldwide).
-- **Matt PP Posters**: €140 (sizes upon request, signed, shipping included worldwide).
+- **Matt PP Posters**: From €200 (sizes available upon request, signed, shipping included worldwide).
+- **Fine art prints**: From €300 and above, please ask for availability.
-- **Digital prints**: Custom digital files for self-printing (any size, e.g., 40x50 cm, 60x70 cm, etc.) are available for a flat price of €60 each.
+- **Digital prints**: Custom digital files for self-printing are available starting at €80 each (any aspect ratio is possible, please ask).
-- *For other sizes or products (t-shirts, mugs, etc.), prices will be higher — please ask for a quote.
-These are possible in principle.*
+- *For other sizes or products (t-shirts, mugs, etc.), prices will be higher — please ask for a quote.*
-- *Prices may differ depending on client needs and might be higher.*
+- *Prices may vary depending on client needs.*

-All commissions require a **€30 deposit** (mandatory).
+All commissions require a **€50 deposit** (mandatory).

 I collaborate with two professional printing shops for quality results.
-For framing (in collaboration with two local shops), waiting time is at least two months and cost will start at €500 or above (with a **€100 deposit**).
+For framing (in collaboration with two local shops), waiting time is at least two months and cost will start at €800 or above (with a **€100 deposit**).

 ---